iboware/matriarch/README.md

 # Matriarch
-Matriarch is a CLI tool and a Kubernetes Operator to Deploy High Available and Scalable PostgreSQL Clusters
+Matriarch is a CLI utility and a Kubernetes Operator to Deploy High Available and Scalable PostgreSQL Clusters

 The elephant herd is led by the oldest and largest female cow known as the **matriarch**.
 This was the inspiration for our projects name.